tc39/proposal-object-from-entries/DETAILS.md

 # Details

 There are number of decisions which could be made differently.
-This document attempts to document them and the rationals for the choices currently made.
+This document attempts to catalog them along with the rationales for the choices currently made.

 ### Naming

 The method in this proposal is named `fromEntries`.
 There already exists `Array.from`, and there is [a proposal](https://github.com/tc39/proposal-setmap-offrom) to add `{Set, Map, WeakSet, WeakMap}.from`; it could be argued that the method in this proposal should therefore be named `.from` for consistency.

-However, this is less of a "canonical" way of constructing objects than those methods are or would be, especially since this method does not allow non-data properties or prototypes.
+However, this is less of a "canonical" way of constructing objects than those methods are or would be, especially since this method does not provide for defining non-data properties or setting a prototype.
 As such, `fromEntries` was chosen instead, to match `Object.entries`.

 Issue: [#7](https://github.com/bakkot/object-from-entries/issues/7).